ory/docs/website/versioned_docs/version-oryOS.10/hydra/configuration.md

     # to the issuer value.
 If left unspecified, it falls back to the issuer value.
     public: https://localhost:4444/

-  # Sets the login ui endpoint of the User Login & Consent flow.
+  # Sets the login endpoint of the User Login & Consent flow.
 Defaults to an internal fallback URL.
   login: https://my-login.app/login
-  # Sets the consent ui endpoint of the User Login & Consent flow.
+  # Sets the consent endpoint of the User Login & Consent flow.
 Defaults to an internal fallback URL.
   consent: https://my-consent.app/consent
-  # Sets the error ui endpoint.
+  # Sets the error endpoint.
 The error ui will be shown when an OAuth2 error occurs that which can not be sent back
   # to the client.
 Defaults to an internal fallback URL.
   error: https://my-error.app/error
   # When a user agent requests to remove the authentication session, it will be redirected to this url afterwards.